Days of Preparation: Week Four/Session One.

 She is standing right in front of me.

 Let it be, let it be,

 Let it be.

-According to McCartney, who was asked years later how his classic song, “Let It Be”, came to be, said that his mother, named Mary, who died in the 1950’s, long before The Beatles became world icons, came to him in a dream just during the time The Beatles were breaking up as a band.
+According to McCartney, who was asked years later how his classic song, “Let It Be”, came to be, said that his mother, a devout Catholic named Mary who died in the 1950’s, long before The Beatles became world icons, came to him in a dream just during the time The Beatles were breaking up as a band.
 McCartney was quite troubled during this season of his life and apparently this vivid dream, where his mum came to him speaking words of comfort, eventually evolved into a song that most listeners around the world assumed was speaking of Mary, the Mother of Jesus.

 As I see it, “Let It Be” or “Fiat Mihi” is a pretty powerful phrase, especially when it is used by a follower of Jesus as a heart-response to the voice of the Lord.
 Nothing milk-toasty here!
 Let It Be is not a fatalistic resignation.
 It’s not…“whatever will be, will be.”
 Nor is it…“Don’t worry, be happy” or “Hakuna matata.”

 Let It Be, when spoken by those responding to God, is no casual statement.
 Let It Be is a line in the sand; a strong stance of “come hell or high water, I’m committed to what God has planned for me.”
 Let It Be is saying “Yes” to God’s invitation to fully participate with Him, despite the personal cost or the pain involved.

 Could be that Paul McCartney was more right than he ever imagined!
 Let It Be just might be the wisest words any human being can speak when being asked by our Creator to join with Him in His redemption and re-creation of this broken and battered world in which we live.